 - Is there existing doctrine that addresses or relates to the business need?
-Is it Joint?
-Service?
-Agency? - Are there operating procedures in place NOT followed, thereby contributing to the identified need?
+Is it joint, service specific, or agency specific? - Are there operating procedures in place not followed, thereby contributing to the identified need?

-Organization: The organization analysis examines how the military is organized to fight: divisions, air wings, Marine-Air Ground Task Forces, and other.
-It looks to see if there is a better organizational structure or capability that can be developed to solve a capability gap.
+Organization: The organization analysis examines how the military is organized to fight: divisions, air wings, Marine-Air Ground Task Forces, and others.
+It looks to see if a better organizational structure or capability can be developed to solve a capability gap.